juntagrico/juntagrico/docs/reference/signals.rst

 Arguments:

-* instance: The share instance that was cancelled
+* instance: The share instance that was canceled

 * on_share_canceled: :ref:`Notify <reference-notifications-share-canceled>` users
   with permission :ref:`notified_on_share_cancellation <reference-permissions-notified_on_share_cancellation>` via email.